BichirGeorge/door-lock/README.md

 - Keypad Input: Detects and validates PIN input.
 - RFID Authentication: Reads and verifies card IDs.
 - Servo Control: Unlocks or locks based on input.
-- Timeout Handling: Resets the system after inactivity.
 - DHT22 Monitoring: Displays the temperature and opens the door if it gets too hot.
+- Button: A button that can manually open the door when pressed.

 ### **Libraries Used**
 - **Keypad Library** - for keypad input.